AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > Please note that now you can apply simple selectors using the ExtCss engine by using a rule like this:
 > `#?#div`

-> For more information on how to debug ExtendedCSS selectors, jump to [this section](#selectors-debugging-mode) of the artcile.
+> For more information on how to debug ExtendedCSS selectors, jump to [this section](#selectors-debugging-mode) of the article.

 <a id="extended-css-has"></a>